 An open discectomy remains the most common surgical procedure performed to correct damage from a herniated disc.
 During an open surgery, some ligament and bone material is removed to access the affected disc.
 An open lumbar discectomy is often recommended for patients who have more than one herniated disc or complication risks.

 Minimally Invasive Surgery

 A minimally invasive discectomy and fusion is performed through a tubular device to access the damaged disc, requiring a small incision.
 This approach also avoids the need to remove ligament and bone material while reaching the herniated disc.
 Benefits of minimally invasive procedures for patients include:

 - Less stress to the spine

 Six weeks is a typical recovery time for a microdiscectomy.
 Recovery time with a discectomy and fusion averages 3-6 months.

 Before surgery is considered, patients must have tried non-surgical options for at least 4-6 weeks without success.
 Such treatments can include anti-inflammatory drugs, epidural steroid injections, modification of activities, and physical therapy.
 Approximately 80 percent of patients with a herniated disc will improve without

-Learn more about your surgical options for pain relief by calling The Spine Institute in Los Angeles at (310) 828-7757 and scheduling an in-person consultation with one of our professional and highly qualified spine specialists.
+Learn more about your options of spine surgery, Los Angeles patients can rely on, for pain relief by calling The Spine Institute at (310) 828-7757 and scheduling an in-person consultation with one of our professional and highly qualified spine specialists.